 - Turn mixer to the low setting and gradually go to the high setting; set a stopwatch and keep an eye on it

-- Mix on high for 6 minutes, stirring constantly
+- Mix on high for 6 minutes, whisking constantly

 - At the 6-7-minute mark, test for stiff peaks; if not quite stiff enough, whisk a minute more but do not overwhisk!

-- When it's fluffy and will form a stiff peak, it's done!
+- When it's fluffy and forms a stiff peak, it's done!

 What kind of cream do I use?